gmadrid/oagain/NOTES.md

-Given the complexity of this protocol's signature protocol, the need to get everything exactly byte-perfect, and the opacity of the products, there is surprisingly little example data out there.
+Given the complexity of the OAuth 1.0 signature protocol, the need to get everything exactly byte-perfect, and the opacity of the products, there is surprisingly little example data out there.
 Even the spec only gives an example using the `PLAINTEXT` "hash" algorithm.
 Which is useful, but getting a sample hash for known data for the other two algorithms in the spec would have